fivawyr/fivawyr/README.md

 - 🌱 I’m currently learning **Motorsport Engineering Basics**, **Performance Engineering Tools**, **working on a case study for two projects (aeromapping/post CFD & Performance Engineering Tool)**, **C++**

+- 🐳 Current Projects: **Performance F1 Analyse Tool (by using modularity, we are able to reuse it for LMP and other race series)**, **(Upcoming) Post CFD - Aeromapping Tool (also reusable for different race series)** &rarr; Upcoming case study for analysing my results

 - 🏁 I'm currently a part time member of a **german Formular Student Team and member on the aero sub-team**

 - 🔰 private hobbys **judo, bass & guitar, motorcycles and cars, crochet amigurumi**